IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.3 Resource Notify [ITI-112]

-This transaction is used for sending notifications to a Resource Notification recipient.
+This transaction is used for sending notifications to a Resource Notification Recipient related to a subscription.

 For more details see the detailed [transaction description](ITI-112.html)

 #### 1:54.1.2.4 Resource Subscription Search [ITI-113]

-This transaction is used for searching existing subscriptions.
+This transaction is used for searching existing Subscriptions.

 For more details see the detailed [transaction description](ITI-113.html)

 #### 1:54.1.2.5 Resource SubscriptionTopic Search [ITI-114]

-This transaction is used for existing subscriptionTopic search.
+This transaction is used for serching existing SubscriptionTopics.
+This search is performed to identify the topic to be used in the subscription.

 For more details see the detailed [transaction description](ITI-114.html)